travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 Find the source code at [travis-ci-meteor-packages](https://github.com/arunoda/travis-ci-meteor-packages).

-## Build Matrix

-For JavaScript/Node.js projects, `env` and `node_js` can be used as arrays to construct a build matrix.

 ## Node.js v4 (or io.js v3) compiler requirements

 To compile native modules for io.js v3 or Node.js v4 or later, a [C++11